Yorgan De Castro: Ultimate Fighting Championship

-Castro was briefly linked to a heavyweight bout on October 4, 2020 with Ben Sosoli at UFC on ESPN: Holm vs. Aldana.
+Castro was briefly linked to a heavyweight bout on October 4, 2020, with Ben Sosoli at UFC on ESPN: Holm vs. Aldana.
 However, Sosoli pulled out of the fight in late July citing an eye surgery and was replaced by Carlos Felipe.
 He lost the fight via unanimous decision.

-Castro faced Jarjis Danho on April 10, 2021 at UFC on ABC 2.
+Castro faced Jarjis Danho on April 10, 2021, at UFC on ABC 2.
 He lost the fight via knockout in the first round.

 On April 30, 2021, it was revealed that Castro was no longer with the UFC.

 Post UFC

-Castro was scheduled to make his first appearance after his UFC release against Rakim Cleveland on August 6, 2021 at CES 63.
+Castro was scheduled to make his first appearance after his UFC release against Rakim Cleveland on August 6, 2021, at CES 63.
 However, Castro announced that he had withdrawn from the bout due to family issues.

-Castro faced Danyelle Williams on November 7, 2021 at CES 65.
+Castro faced Danyelle Williams on November 7, 2021, at CES 65.
 He won the bout via unanimous decision.

 Eagle Fighting Championship

-Castro signed a multi-fight contract with Eagle Fighting Championship and debuted against Shaun Asher on January 28, 2022 at Eagle FC 44.
+Castro signed a multi-fight contract with Eagle Fighting Championship and debuted against Shaun Asher on January 28, 2022, at Eagle FC 44.
 He won the fight via guillotine choke in the first round.

-Castro headlined against Junior dos Santos on May 20, 2022 at Eagle FC 47.
+Castro headlined against Junior dos Santos on May 20, 2022, at Eagle FC 47.
 Castro won the fight via TKO in the third round due to a doctor stoppage after dos Santos suffered a shoulder injury and was unable to continue.

 Professional Fighters League

-Castro signed with PFL for the 2023 season, starting off against Ante Delija on April 7, 2023 at PFL 2.
+Castro signed with PFL for the 2023 season and was to face off against Ante Delija on April 7, 2023, at PFL 2.
+However, Delija pulled out due to injury and was replaced by Denis Goltsov.
+In turn, Goltsov withdrew from the bout and was replaced by Danilo Marques.
+Castro lost the bout by unanimous decision.

+Castro faced Denis Goltsov on June 16, 2023, at PFL 5.
+Castro lost the bout by knockout just 18 seconds into the first round.

+Post PFL

+After winning two title bouts on the regional US scene, Castro faced Miran Fabjan in the main event of FNC 19 on September 7, 2024, losing the bout in the first round via ground and pound TKO.

+Castro next fought Jahsua March in the main event of Cage Titans 68 on November 9, 2024 for the promotions Heavyweight title.
+He would win the fight via first round technical knockout thus becoming the Cage Titans Heavyweight champion, claiming his third Pro Heavyweight Belt in the New England region.

+Bare-knuckle boxing

+Castro made his Bare Knuckle Fighting Championship debut against Bobby Brents on February 1, 2025 at BKFC on DAZN: Mohegan Sun.
+He won the fight by technical knockout due to Brents receiving a hematoma at the end of the second round.

+Castro faced Josh Watson on June 14, 2025 at BKFC Fight Night: Mohegan Sun.
+He lost the fight by knockout in the first round.